FasterThanLightTech/scala-tachyons/README.md

 # scala-tachyons
-see branches for cala templates
+see branches for scala templates